cloudflare/terraform-provider-cloudflare/website/docs/r/page_rule.html.markdown

 The following attributes are exported:

 * `id` - The page rule ID.
+* `zone_id` - The ID of the zone in which the page rule will be applied.
 * `target` - The URL pattern targeted by the page rule.
 * `actions` - The actions applied by the page rule.
 * `priority` - The priority of the page rule.